CodingAvenue/codestop-course-php-advance/content/Serialization/Serialization.q.md

  - There is no comma `,` between `Charles Han` and `Accounting` on line 21.

- - On line 21, the first argument `W-1002` is not enclosed in double quotes `""`.
+ - On line 21, the first argument `W-1002` is not enclosed in single quotes `''`.

  - There is no argument specified in the `serialize()` function call on line 22.